ericselin/web-components-sthlmjs/README.md

 AMP, Polymer and Stencil all use web components.
 Svelte can compile to a web component target.
 And because it’s such a low overhead way to create components, it’s a great fit for design systems – e.g. Salesforce uses web components for their design elements.

-**So for your next prototype or personal project…**

-## Write vanilla HTML/JS/CSS, use native APIs and have fun experimenting!
+> So for your next prototype or personal project, write vanilla HTML/JS/CSS, use native APIs and have fun experimenting!

 ---